Updated December 2025

 - What are the three core attributes needed for AI citations?

-3) Trust signals: What convinces the AI to stake its reputation on citing your content?
+3. Trust signals: What convinces the AI to cite your content?

 What is RAG (Retrieval Augmented Generation)?

-1) Query Processing: Complex questions are decomposed into simpler sub-queries that can be researched independently.
+- Query Processing: Complex questions decompose into simpler sub-queries.

-2) Hypothetical Document Generation: The AI mentally writes the perfect answer first, then uses that ideal response to find real sources that match semantically.
+- Hypothetical Document Generation: The AI mentally writes the perfect answer first, then uses that ideal response to search for real sources.

-4) Ranking and Selection: Different platforms weigh candidate documents differently based on their specific algorithms.
+- Ranking and Selection: Platforms weigh candidate documents differently based on algorithms.

 How do different AI platforms approach content retrieval differently?

-- Google AI Overviews: Rewards massive breadth through query fan-out, requiring pages to answer multiple sub-questions.
-Niche content may get overlooked.
+- Google AI Overviews: Rewards breadth; pages must answer multiple sub-questions.

-- Perplexity: Obsessed with real-time accessibility and speed.
-Requires concise, answer-ready writing with fast page loads.
+- Perplexity: Requires real-time accessibility and concise, answer-ready writing with fast loads.

 Technical Implementation